 Among the emissions carried to the dry scrubbers are fluorides, which, with other fumes and dust, form particles that are captured in large filter bags.
 These particles are returned to the smelter as feed material.
 This process is more than 99% effective in removing fluoride from the gases collected.

-At Tomago, we have an out-of-pay donation scheme by which employee donations are matched dollar-for-dollar by Rio Tinto.
-Charities receiving funding from this program in 2019 included Soldier On and The John Hunter Children’s Hospital.
+At Tomago, we have an out-of-pay donation scheme by which employee donations are matched dollar-for-dollar by the company.
+Charities receiving funding from this programme in 2019 included Soldier On and The John Hunter Children’s Hospital.
 Since its inception, the scheme has donated more than A$1 million to such local charities.

 Tomago has partnerships with more than 500 suppliers from the Hunter Region, and works with them to deliver results through continuous improvement and innovation.
 Tomago recognises their partners every year at their annual Supplier Awards.